ACCIS Leadership Team

 Communications Committee

-Committee members: JJ Anthony, Ensworth School; Julie Carter, Episcopal School of Jacksonville; Deanna Cox, Phillips Academy; Jacob Drill, Hewitt School; Maria Furtado, The Bay School of San Francisco; Natalie Garza, St. John's School; Sarah Graham, Princeton Day School; Amanda Henry, Whitfield School; Christine Holladay, St. Joseph Academy; Sasha Kuchinski, Wichita Collegiate School; Berta Liao, `Iolani School; Shawn Miller, St. John's School; Britten Nelson, University Prep; Sam Schreiber, Polytechnic School; Bartley Sides, Christ Church Episcopal School
+Committee members: JJ Anthony, Ensworth School; Julie Carter, Episcopal School of Jacksonville; Deanna Cox, Phillips Academy; Jacob Drill, Hewitt School; Maria Furtado, The Bay School of San Francisco; Natalie Garza, St. John's School; Sarah Graham, Princeton Day School; Amanda Henry, Whitfield School; Christine Holladay, St. Joseph Academy; Julia Kobus, Buckingham Browne & Nichols School; Sasha Kuchinski, Wichita Collegiate School; Shawn Miller, Georgetown Day School; Britten Nelson, University Prep; Sam Schreiber, Polytechnic School; Bartley Sides, Christ Church Episcopal School

 The Communication Committee oversees content development of major Association publications in print and electronic media.
 The committee provides a professional voice for the college counselors through conference presentations, journal articles, commendations on good practices, and media responses.
 The committee shall develop appropriate means of communication with Association members, and develop and manage communication using all available technology.